The Positive Impacts Of Tourism – Meet Our Zumbee

 In Love With Mongolia

-One of my favourite quotes about Mongolia is by the author Steven J Bodio in his book Eagle Dreams.
-In just a few words he sums up how I feel about Mongolia … ‘Each time I return I see constant changes alongside the things that never change.
+One of my favorite quotes about Mongolia comes from Steven J. Bodio’s book *Eagle Dreams*.
+In just a few short lines, he perfectly encapsulates what draws me back to this incredible country time and time again.
+He writes: “Each time I return I see constant changes alongside the things that never change.
 I love its paradoxes.
-Its space and hospitality, its freedom and ancient customs.…
+Its space and hospitality,…

 Girl Power – Why We Employ Only Female Trip Assistants